daryll-ko/jpdb-stats/README.md

 2. Download your `reviews.json` file from [jpdb's `Settings` page](https://jpdb.io/settings).
 If you don't use jpdb, you may use mine as a sample (it may not be up to date, however).

-3. Activate the project in the Julia REPL (make sure you're in the package folder)
+3. Activate the project in the Julia REPL (make sure you're in the package folder):

 ```bash
 (v1.8) pkg> activate .